Otar Martsvaladze

-Otar Martsvaladze (ოთარ მარცვალაძე; born 14 July 1984) is a former professional Georgian footballer who played for the national team.
+Otar Martsvaladze (ოთარ მარცვალაძე; born 14 July 1984) is a Georgian former professional footballer who played for the Georgia national team.

 Career

 Club

 Otar Martsvaladze was born in Tbilisi.
 He spent first four years of his professional career at WIT Georgia, where he secured championship title in 2004.
 Two years later Martsvaladze was named the best player of the season.

 He signed for Dynamo Kyiv along with countryman Kakhaber Aladashvili in 2006.

 In 2014 he returned to Umaglesi Liga and initially joined Dinamo Tbilisi for six months, followed by another year at Dila Gori.
 His prolific performance was duly appreciated with Otar named among the best three players of the 2014–15 season.

 On 22 June 2016, Martsvaladze signed for FC Ordabasy in the Kazakhstan Premier League.

 Rustavi turned out the last club Martsvaladze played for in 2018.
 At the age of 34 he ended his career and moved to futsal.